zhengshuai1001/JiKouCompany/README.md

 Don't let yesterday use up too much of today.

 In matters of style swim with the current.
 In matters of principle, stand like a rock.

+I can accept failure.
+Everyone fails at something.
+But I can’t accept not trying.